david-crespo/aoc/README.md

 In both years, I used [Julia](https://julialang.org/) a few times for brute forcing (which rarely works because the problems are designed to resist it), or sometimes if I was curious how the performance would compare.
 Julia is a wonderful language for AoC: you can write code without explicit type annotations, which makes it feel like Python, and then add types as needed to help the compiler speed things up.

+### LLM policy

-**LLM policy**: Using LLMs to write code or even to think about algorithms seems to me to defeat the purpose of Advent of Code.
+Using LLMs to write code or even to think about algorithms seems to me to defeat the purpose of Advent of Code.
 However, I have no problem using LLMs with web search for questions like "num to string in racket".
 I generally know what I am trying to do and just want to know how it's done in a given language.
 It's easy not to include any details from the problem.
 If I'm working in a language I know well, I would also be fine with using an LLM to do a well-specified but tedious inline code transformation as long as I'm not competing for speed in a private leaderboard.
+Finally, after I've completed a day and gotten the code as good as I'm going to get it on my own, I may ask an LLM to tell me how it could have been done more idiomatically.
+I will not commit the suggestions, but I might link to a gist of the response.

 <details>
 <summary>Actual LLM-powered searches I ran while working with Racket</summary>